iPod Party Sound System Hire

 - Two XLR (3pin) cables

 Once you have your system at your venue and have it unpacked you should first find a suitable place to put the mixer and sound source.
-This should be on a small table in a corner, somewhere safe.
+This could be on a small table in a corner, somewhere safe.

 Once you have unpacked the mixer you should now place the speaker stands in the room.
 Use the bottom screw on the stands to lower the three legs.
 Again, make sure the stands are in a safe place where no one is going to fall over the legs or the cable which will go to the speakers.
 The stands will also need to be near a power supply for the speakers, but also close enough to the mixer for the cables to reach.
-Once you have placed the stands you should raise the pole to a suitable height.
+Once you have placed the stands you should raise the pole to a suitable height (roughly chest height).
 To do this undo the top screw on the stands and raise the pole.
 When securing the pole make sure the security pin attached is in place first, and then lower the pole so that the pin rests on the stands.

 Now you can tighten the top screw.
 Make sure all screws are fastened securely and that the legs are spread apart a good distance.